sgmurphy/wordpress-plugins/the-events-calendar-shortcode/readme.txt

 <a href="https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme&utm_content=description">Check out the Pro version today</a>
 </blockquote>

-Trusted by 20,000+ WordPress sites and a 4.5 star rating on WordPress.org, The Events Calendar Shortcode and Block is the solution you’ve been after :)
+Trusted by 20,000+ WordPress sites and a 4.5 star rating on WordPress.org, The Events Calendar Shortcode & Block is the solution you’ve been after :)

 == How to use The Events Calendar Shortcode ==